dmf24/clj-pkgwhat/README.md

 ## clj-pkgwhat

 This is a trivial [Babashka](https://babashka.org) script to resolve common package manager queries from standard names.
+For it to work, Babashka must be available in the `PATH` as `bb`.

 This currently supports Ubuntu and Debian like distros, Red Hat and Fedora like distros, Arch Linux and Alpine Linux.